 - Adobe Systems Adobe LifeCycle Enterprise Suite

-How do I Become a Prepress Technician?
+How Long Does it Take to Become a Prepress Technician?

-Prepress Technicians Sector
+Where do Prepress Technicians Work?

 Below are examples of industries where Prepress Technicians work:

 Those who work as a Prepress Technician sometimes switch careers to one of these choices: